-- The needed assumptions would include foreign exchange rates when insurance contract liabilities and their supporting assets are denominated in different currencies. - 17 The base scenario used to develop the assumption for foreign exchange rates would be based on currency forwards.
+- .22 The needed assumptions would include foreign exchange rates when insurance contract liabilities and their supporting assets are denominated in different currencies. - .23 The base scenario used to develop the assumption for foreign exchange rates would be based on currency forwards.
 If currency forwards are not available, the forward exchange rates would be derived based on risk-free interest rate differentials where available.
-If neither is available, the actuary would use his or her best judgment to develop an appropriate approach. - A provision for adverse deviations would be developed from a scenario using adverse movements in the exchange rate.
+If neither is available, the actuary would use his or her best judgment to develop an appropriate approach. - .24 A provision for adverse deviations would be developed from a scenario using adverse movements in the exchange rate.
 Such movements would reflect the historical volatility in the exchange rate over the applicable period.
-The provision for adverse deviations would be the excess of the insurance contract liabilities based on this adverse scenario over the insurance contract liabilities calculated using the base scenario. - A minimum provision for adverse deviations would apply.
-This would be the excess of the insurance contract liabilities resulting from the application of an adverse five percent margin to the projected exchange rates underlying the base scenario over the insurance contract liabilities calculated using the base scenario.
+The provision for adverse deviations would be the excess of the insurance contract liabilities based on this adverse scenario over the insurance contract liabilities calculated using the base scenario. - .25 A minimum provision for adverse deviations would apply.
+This would be the excess of the insurance contract liabilities resulting from the application of an adverse 5% margin to the projected exchange rates underlying the base scenario over the insurance contract liabilities calculated using the base scenario.

-2350 OTHER ASSUMPTIONS: NON-ECONOMIC
+2350 Other assumptions: non-economic

-.01 The actuary would select a margin for adverse deviations between a low margin and a high margin specified for each best estimate assumption discussed below, and of 5% and 20% (or -5% and -20%), respectively, of each other best estimate assumption.

-.02 If a margin for adverse deviations cannot be defined as a percentage of the best estimate assumption, then the related provision for adverse deviations would be taken as the increase in insurance contract liabilities that results from substitution of a conservative assumption for the best estimate assumption.

-.03 Significant considerations indicating difficulties in properly estimating the best estimate assumption would include the credibility of the company's experience is too low to be the primary source of data, future experience is difficult to estimate, the cohort of risks lack homogeneity, operational risks adversely impact the likelihood of obtaining best estimate assumption, or the derivation of the best estimate assumption is unrefined.

-.03.1 Other significant considerations indicative of a potential deterioration of the best estimate assumption would include a significant concentration of risks and/or lack of diversification, operational risks that adversely affect the likelihood of continuing experience which is consistent with the best estimate assumption, or past experience that may not be representative of future experience and the experience may deteriorate.
+- .01 The actuary would select a margin for adverse deviations between a low margin and a high margin - Specified for each best estimate assumption discussed below; and - Of 5% and 20% (or -5% and -20%), respectively, of each other best estimate assumption. - .02 If a margin for adverse deviations cannot be defined as a percentage of the best estimate assumption, then the related provision for adverse deviations would be taken as the increase in insurance contract liabilities that results from substitution of a conservative assumption for the best estimate assumption. - .03 Significant considerations indicating difficulties in properly estimating the best estimate assumption would include - The credibility of the company's experience is too low to be the primary source of data; - Future experience is difficult to estimate; - The cohort of risks lacks homogeneity; - Operational risks adversely impact the likelihood of obtaining best estimate assumption; or - The derivation of the best estimate assumption is unrefined. - .04 Significant considerations indicative of a potential deterioration of the best estimate assumption would include - A significant concentration of risks and/or lack of diversification; - Operational risks that adversely affect the likelihood of continuing experience which is consistent with the best estimate assumption; or - Past experience that may not be representative of future experience and the experience may deteriorate.